The Positive Disintegration Fiction Contest is Now Open For Submissions!

 As a writer herself, it struck our editor in chief that Kazimierz Dabrowski’s theory of positive disintegration is something like the hero’s journey.
 It offers fertile grounds for both person vs. self and person vs. society conflicts—or perhaps even more interestingly, the interweaving of those two classic threads.
 The specialized vocabulary and complex ideas of the theory, however, make it a challenge to share with people, even if they might love the ideas contained within it.
 That’s why we thought it might be fun to encourage fiction that brings these rich and complex ideas to life.

 We’re looking for engaging fiction that illustrates themes from the theory of positive disintegration.
 We want fiction that shows rather than tells us about positive disintegration and reintegration.
 And we’re willing to pay for it!

 - The Deadline: Entries received by Sunday, January 19, 2020 will receive first consideration.
 If we don’t receive anything that our panel deems worthy of the prize, we will extend the deadline.

 - The Length: As long or as short as it needs to be.
 The only guidance is that if your submission is too long to read in one sitting, it had better be intriguing enough that the average distracted modern reader remembers it and wants to come back and finish it.

 - The Prize: We’re offering $100 US for the best story, as selected by our panel, and $25 for any honorable mentions.

-- The Judges: The winners will be selected by a panel including Third Factor‘s editor in chief, one or two loyal Third Factor readers, a novelist, and a psychologist with expertise in the theory of positive disintegration.
+- The Judges: The winners will be selected by a panel including Third Factor‘s entire editorial team (there are three of us at present), at least one loyal Third Factor reader with knowledge of the theory of positive disintegration, and a published novelist.